mkrcah/bone-segmentation/README.md

+**THIS REPO IS NOT MAINTAINED.
+IF YOU FIND AN ISSUE, PLEASE CREATE A PULL REQUEST SO OTHERS CAN BENEFIT FROM THE FIX.**

 Source code behind the paper [Fully automatic and fast segmentation of the femur bone](http://ieeexplore.ieee.org/document/5872823/), presented in [ISBI Conference](http://biomedicalimaging.org/) in 2011.